-As explained in the earlier paragraphs, the RC takes into consideration the following factors, amongst other criteria, when determining the variable component of the Executive Directors, the CEO's and the CFO's remuneration:
+As explained in the earlier paragraphs, the RC takes into consideration the following factors, amongst other criteria, when determining the variable component of the Executive Directors, and the Group CEO's remuneration:

-- 1. The achievement of net profit of the Group and the Company compared to its budget; - 2.
+- The achievement of net profit of the Group and the Company compared to its budget; 1. - 2.
 Operational cash flow achievement compared to its budget/outlook; - 3.
 Revenue growth achievement compared to its budget; and - 4.
 Return on operational assets, achievement compared to its budget.

-During the year under review, the RC had reviewed and confirmed that the Executive Directors and the CEO had met the performance criteria as identified above.
+During the year under review, the RC had reviewed and confirmed that the Executive Directors and the Group CEO had met the performance criteria as identified above.